Fundamentals of Leadership

 Pine Knoll Farm (northwest of downtown Lexington, KY)

-Other qualified equine facilities nationwide
+Other qualified equine facilities statewide

 EGLE: Putting Physical Intelligence Back in Learning Leadership Competencies